 Did you know that 1.3 billion metric tons of food gets lost or wasted every year?
 Perhaps this is not such a shock to those of us unfamiliar with the level of food production in the world, so let’s put it another way.
 This food, which ends up being thrown away as rubbish, is enough to feed some two billion people, more than double the number suffering from malnutrition worldwide.

+It is no more and no less, one third of the food produced for human consumption.
 The rampant culture of consumerism and compulsive behavior is largely responsible for this situation, which is not only negative from a social and economic viewpoint, but also contributes to the emission of greenhouse gases and consequently global warming.

 According to the Food and Agriculture Organization (FAO), a third of food production is discarded every year worldwide, although the percentage is considerably higher in developed compared to developing countries: every year, in Europe and North America, between 95 and 115 kilos of food per person are lost and wasted, while in Sub-Saharan Africa and South and South-Eastern Asia the amount of food produced and not consumed is only between 6 and 11 kilos per person per year.